Gammel Strand 36: Seith family

 At the time of the 1845 census, No. 8 was home to 24 residents.
-Johanne Maria Seith (mée Olsen), now 60 years old and awidow, resided on the ground floor with the son Niels Leith, her six-year-old grandson Carl Knud Lund and one maid.
+Johanne Maria Seith (nnée Olsen), now 60 years old and a widow, resided on the ground floor with the son Niels Leith, her six-year-old grandson Carl Knud Lund and one maid.
 Anders Hansen Seith, another son and the operator of a grocery shop (høker) in the basement, resided in the associated dwelling with his wife Karen Seith, their one-year-old daughter and one maid.
 Franz Glaeser (1798–1861), leader of the Royal Danish Orchestra, resided on the first floor with his three children (aged nine to 14), a housekeeper (husjomfru) and a maid.
 Franz Christian Hagler, a captain in the Royal Danish Artillery Brigade, resided on the second floor with his wife Ernestine Fredderikke (née Ma??) and one maid.
 Julie Wilhelmine Thielsen, a widow, resided on the third floor with two of her children (aged 23 and 31), three lodgers and one maid.

 Johanne Marie Seith was five years later still residing on the ground flor of the building with her son and grandson.
 Anders and Karen Seith, now with three children (aged one to five), was also still residing in the basement.
 Glæser was still residing on the first floor.
 Christian Ditlev Michaelsen (1784-1863), a retired general war commissioner, resided in one of the apartments with his wife Anne Fredericke (née Fanøe) and one maid.
 Frederik Christian Feveile (1812-1888), a military chief physician, resided on the second floor with his wife Louise Elisabeth Augusta Feveile, their two daughters (aged one and three) and two maids.

 Glæser moved to an apartment on Hauser Plads in 1852.
 J. Gram (1816–1871), professor of law at the University of Copenhagen, was a resident in the building in 1853–54.

 At the time of the 1860 census, No. 8 was home to 24 residents.
-Niels Licth and Lodovicka Juliette Christiane mée Holst resided with their two children (aged two and three) and two maids on the ground floor.
-Karen Lecth, now a widow, was residing in the basement with her five children (aged six to 15), a housekeeper (husjomfru) and one maid.
-Carl Ferdinand Krog (1776-1860=. a military officer with rank of mahjor general, resided on the first floor with his wife Catrine Sophia (née Schiøth), two of their daughters (aged 34 and 51) and one maid.
+Niels Licth and Lodovicka Juliette Christiane (née Holst) resided with their two children (aged two and three) and two maids on the ground floor.
+Karen Seith, who had now become a widow, resided in the basement with her five children (aged six to 15), a housekeeper (husjomfru) and one maid.
+Carl Ferdinand Krog (1776-1860). a military officer with rank of mahjor general, resided on the first floor with his wife Catrine Sophia (née Schiøth), two of their daughters (aged 34 and 51) and one maid.
 Magdalene Cathrine Engelbrecht, a 70-year-old widow, resided on the second floor with one maid.
 Christian Detlev Michaelsen was still residing on the third floor with his wife and one maid.